Last updated on March 22nd, 2023 at 05:21 pm

 - Dirty vivarium (pick up their poop as soon as it happens!)

-Keeping your bearded dragon stress free is a good step towards allowing them to grow to their full potential.
+Keeping your bearded dragon stress free is a good step towards allowing them to grow to its full potential.

 While it’s generally true that males are larger than females, it is not a hard and fast rule.
 Females have been known to grow just as big as males.
 There are also many cases of males ending up on the smaller side.